InceptionCyberSecurity/OSINT/README.md

 Run Lynis and follow the recommendations. <br/>

 # USAGE
-./osint.sh userIP uport udir uname umail wlan - as single command line argument but can use website instead of IP address e.g. google.com for 8.8.8.8. <br/>
+./osint.sh and follow the prompts.
+Target address e.g. google.com for 8.8.8.8. <br/>
 See install.sh for notes. <br/>

 ## Ethical Notice